jeamajoal/PSToolbox/README.md

 	iwr http://<YourServerIP>:<Port>/GetToolbox.ps1 -UseBasic | iex

-You will be prompted for your ip and the web server port.
+You will be prompted for your ip, web server port, is web server secure (https), and Local toolbox directory (defaults to c:\users\public).
+If the prompts do not echo in your shell they are still waiting for input in this order.
+If you would rather set the global variables before running the script this portion will be sckipped.

 	#Show the current config
 	Show-PSToolboxConfig

 	#Reset the config
-	Set-PSToolboxConfig
+	Set-PSToolboxConfig -Reset

 	#Download all linked files that match linpeas
 	gti -m linpeas